Winehaven, California

-Winehaven was a winery and town in Richmond, California, that held the title of "world's largest winery" for 12 years (1907-1919).
+Winehaven was a winery and town in Richmond, California, United States that held the title of "world's largest winery" for 12 years (1907-1919).
 It later became a fuel depot for the United States Navy.

 After the 1906 San Francisco earthquake left that city in ruins, the California Wine Association moved to Point Molate, a promontory on the east shore of San Pablo Bay, and began construction of Winehaven.
 At the peak of the season, as many as 400 workers lived here, as all of the California Wine Association's shipments to foreign, coastal and New York markets sailed from the Winehaven dock—shipment capacity was 500,000 USgal a month, and 40 ships sailed annually for New York alone.
 The winery was shut down by Prohibition in 1919, and the company sold off its assets to avoid bankruptcy.
 Winehaven went mostly unused from about 1920 until the late 1930s.

 A post office operated at Winehaven from 1910 to 1925.